-Welcome to the 2015-16 academic year at Jesuit High School!
+Welcome to the 2016-17 academic year at Jesuit High School!
 We, as the Jesuit High School community, are proud to be part of a 460 year Catholic and Ignatian tradition of educating young men and women to be in service for and with others.

-As we move forward with best educational practices to inspire young women and men to understand and meet the new challenges of the 21st century, we focus on the communal nature of our journey and the call to be beams of justice and love for all people.
+As we move forward with best educational practices to inspire young women and men to understand and meet the new challenges of the 21st century, we focus on the connected nature of our journey and the call to be beams of justice and love for all people.
 We strive to walk side by side with parents, alums, and fellow Jesuit companions throughout the world to form young men and women of competence, conscience, and compassion who will transform the world in the image and likeness of a loving God.

 Christopher C. Smart, Ed.D.